-If you want to continue with the second part, we tell you in detail what to see in Edinburgh in 1 day, super organized, and you also have our post with The best 50 things to do in Edinburgh (some paid and some free).
+If you want to continue with the second part, we will tell you in detail what to see in Edinburgh in 1 day; super organized, and you also have our post with The best 50 things to do in Edinburgh (some paid and some free).

 It’s a city we fell in love with.
-But I tell you a secret when we were looking for information to organize our road trip through England and Scotland, what we were most liking how kind the Scots are.
+But I will tell you a secret when we were looking for information to organize our road trip through England and Scotland, what we were most liking how kind the Scots were.

-We were in Edinburgh for two days and a half, so today I tell you what gave us time to see and do the first half day.
+We were in Edinburgh for two days and a half, so today I will tell you what gave us time to see and do the first half day.
 We take advantage of the time!

 So we were in the car near the castle; we had our Fast Pass with the Explorer Pass, so we didn’t have to wait in line.